Skip to main content

 Written by Nancy Gates

 The software computes and taxes interest annually for accounts with the Ordinary Income tax treatment.
-And, any interest will increase savings balance based upon the rate of return you enter.
-Interest income is not used to fund expenses.
+Interest will increase savings balance based upon the rate of return you enter.

 If you want more granularity and to account for federal tax free interest income, we generally recommend one of the following methods.